 If you want 100% natural, this is it, Botanicals hand balm couldn’t be more natural.
 It’s also certified organic by the Soil Association and made with 89% organic ingredients.

-I must warn you though, Botanicals hand balm is not easily absorbed and it’s more suitable for night use than the day time use.
+I must warn you though, Botanicals hand balm is not easily absorbed and it’s more suitable for night use than the daytime use.
 But when you wake up with lovely soft hands in the morning it makes it all worth it.
-Get in on LoveLula site for £14.00.
+You don’t need to apply much for one application so this should last you for a while.
+Get in on LoveLula for £14.50.

 Rather Lovely Love Lavender Organic Hand Cream

 I loved organic hand cream from Rather Lovely which I tested earlier this year.
 Its delicate lavender scent was perfect for my bedtime routine when all I needed was relax.
 The hand cream has a light texture but it’s really nourishing, yet non-greasy.
 It’s made with ingredients certified organic by the Soil Association but the product itself is not certified organic.
 Read a full review here.